When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 East Jesus is a legit nonprofit organization that also hosts an artist residency program.

-Just be aware there are no hotels or vacation rentals for rent here really.
+Just be aware there are no hotels or vacation rental accommodations here.
 You’ll need to bring an RV!

 Carol | California Crossings